 A: Keeper means Keeper, not Creeper.
 That’s why we changed the wording on “Trash a Keeper” to “Trash Something” so that it could mean both.
 But for “Steal a Keeper” it’s still just Keepers.
 Same with Exchange Keepers.
 It only applies to Keepers.

 (I [Alison] wanted to name it “Trash a -eeper” but for some reason that didn’t fly.)

 There is no limit to the number of Creepers you can have in front of you.

 Q: If I play a Goal that makes me win, but it also makes Larry or the Radioactive Potato move to me, do I win?

-If the only thing preventing your meeting the Goal for the win is Larry or the Radioactive Potato, and playing the Goal causes them to move AWAY from you, you’re fine.
-If playing the Goal makes them move ONTO you, then you’re stuck.
+If the Potato/Larry is moving around the table preventing wins, and you play what would be the winning Goal, and it makes that Creeper move AWAY from you, you’re then YAY, but if playing the Goal makes it move ONTO you, then you’re stuck.
 No win.
-Getting timing right to play the Goal you need is part of the challenge of having either of these on the table.
+Getting the timing right to play the Goal you need is part of the challenge of having either of these on the table.

 The timing puzzle is just as tricky (maybe trickier!) if You Also Need A Baked Potato is in play so that you need to get the Radioactive Potato to move ONTO you with your winning Goal play.